AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: Minor loss displayed in an elbow

     Flow around a pipe elbow results in a minor loss.
+'Control surface 1' can be abbreviated as 'CS 1'

 In order to find :math:`\bar v_{out}`, we first need to know what (or where) is :math:`out` and what is :math:`in`.
 A simple way to distinguish the two surfaces is that :math:`in` occurs when the flow is most contracted, and :math:`out` occurs when the flow has fully expanded after that maximal contraction.
-Going on these guidelines, ‘B’ in the figure above above would be :math:`in`, since it represents the most contracted flow in the elbow-pipe system.
-Therefore, ‘C’ would be :math:`out`, as it represents the flow having fully expanded after its compression in ‘B.’
+Going on these guidelines, Control surface '2' (CS 2) in the figure above above would be :math:`in`, since it represents the most contracted flow in the elbow-pipe system.
+Therefore, CS 3 would be :math:`out`, as it represents the flow having fully expanded after its compression at CS 2.

 :math:`\bar v_{out}` is easy to determine because it is the velocity of the fluid as it flows through the entire area of the pipe.
 Thus, :math:`\bar v_{out}` can be found with the continuity equation, since the flow through the pipe and its diameter are easy to measure, :math:`\bar v_{out} = \frac{4 Q}{\pi D^2}`.
 On the other hand, :math:`\bar v_{in}` is difficult to find, as the area of the contracted flow is dependent on the exact geometry of the elbow.
 This is why the third form of the minor loss equation, as we have defined it, is the most common: